Pineapple season in Hawaii – tips, benefits and delicious recipes(updated 2023)

 When is a pineapple ripe and ready to eat?

-Fresh pineapples are what you should look out for at your local farmers market, grocery store or even a fresh fruit stand selling them in season.
-The most commercial variety is the Maui gold pineapple known for being extra sweet and juicy.
+Fresh pineapples in season are what you should look out for at your local farmers market, grocery store or even a fresh fruit stand selling them in season.
+The most commercial variety is the Maui gold pineapple known for being extra sweet and juicy and still grown for mostly island distribution.

 Not only are pineapples delicious but they are loaded with nutrients, contains disease fighting anti-oxidants, helps with relieve symptoms of arthritis and boosts your immunity and suppress inflammation.
 This wonder fruit is has an impressive array of health benefits and can also be used in making some amazing sweet to savory dishes or eaten raw.

 There are so many ways to prepare sweet or savory dishes with pineapples as a side dish or even the star ingredient to any meal.
-Check out these wonderful recipes below for inspiration.
+When it is pineapple season in Hawaii, everyone is looking for new recipe inspiration on what to do with these delicious fruits.

 Hope you get to try some of these delicious recipes above or even just eat fresh pineapples grown on the islands.
 Pineapple season in Hawaii is a fantastic time to enjoy these tropical fruits that you can get anywhere on the islands.